 In the beginning, we would limit ourselves to things which had clearly been marked as tossers.
 I had my semi-fake food stand which I co-owned with an older cousin who knew how to operate an electric portable stove.
-The task involved turning leftover rice porridge into little sweet rice cakes resembling a well-known traditional Thai rice treat, Khanom Krok, using an old, chipped terracotta Khanom Krok pan which I’d found in the garage.
-Though these hot rice cakes were made out of edible ingredients, they weren’t exactly made for the purpose of pleasurable consumption; they were just for play.
+The task involved turning leftover rice porridge into little sweet rice cakes resembling a well-known traditional Thai coconut-rice cakes, khanom khrok (added 11-08-20: my recipe for the classic version is in my Bangkok cookbook), using an old, chipped terracotta khanom khrok pan which I’d found in the garage.
+Though these cakes were made out of edible ingredients, they weren’t exactly made for the purpose of pleasurable consumption (our dog, who would eat anything, gave them a sniff and walked away); they were just for play.

 As more and more seashells entered the economy (our government was very good at increasing the number of seashells in circulation without us knowing where they came from), our little mock kingdom became more and more interesting.
 We started incorporating non-junk items into the market to increase the attractiveness of the products.

 A cousin started reselling treats from her mother’s pantry which prompted me to adopt a similar strategy.
-I started smuggling fresh eggs from the kitchen in order to come up with more attractive egg khanom krok which was much more delicious than the baked rice goo we’d served.
-The egg cups were very good even though they were made out of nothing but plain beaten eggs with added fish sauce and cracked white pepper with chopped green onions on top.
+I started smuggling fresh eggs from the kitchen in order to come up with more attractive egg khanom khrok which was much more delicious than the baked rice goo we’d served.
+The egg cups were very good even though they were made out of nothing but plain beaten eggs with fish sauce and cracked white pepper added to them and chopped green onions on top of them.
 They were a hit weekend after weekend.

 When things got uglier, there were even talks about bringing the matters to the UN Council, i.e., our grandfather, who, mind you, had no clue all this was going on.

 I was happy collecting seashells until a competitor, under the guise of a well-meaning customer, suggested I replace the green onions with one particular “herb” from our greenhouse in order to create a different flavor variation.
-Naïve and gullible, I agreed that was a good idea and proceeded accordingly.
+Naïve, I agreed that was a good idea and proceeded accordingly.

-Turned out, the leafy “herb” happened to be a very rare and expensive plant in the lily family which the UN Council had planted and groomed for an upcoming annual botanical competition — a much, much anticipated event.
-Long story short, the UN was beyond furious.
+Turned out, the leafy “herb” happened to be a very rare and expensive plant in the lily family which the UN Council had planted and groomed for an upcoming annual botanical competition—a much, much anticipated event.
+Long story short, when the news reached the UN, the UN was beyond furious.